danibishop/danibishop.github.io/_posts/2022-11-24-en-an-agile-budgeting-proposal.md

 First condition: the customer must trust the team.
 If the customer does not trust the team, then this proposal is not going to work.

-Also, define a $\sigma(t')$ that is easy to explain.
+Also, define a $$ \sigma(t') $$ that is easy to explain.
 Maybe a constant is good enough.
 Maybe some LUT definition is also a good thing.

 ## Degenerate cases